 As the concept development proceeded, the idea of a guided busway has became an attractive option due to a number of reasons.
-Guided busways like Figure 3-2: BRT in Cambridgeshire, UK has a path for walking and biking alongside the grassy BRT guideway the busway in Cambridgeshire (Figure 3-2) allows for a more aesthetically pleasing grass guideway with a narrower footprint, reducing stormwater impacts, increasing space for the trail and amenities and reducing noise.
+Guided busways like the busway in Cambridgeshire (Figure 3-2) allows for a more aesthetically pleasing grass guideway with a narrower footprint, reducing stormwater impacts, increasing space for the trail and amenities and reducing noise.
 This concept should be explored in further detail for the CKC.
 A potential cross-section for the CKC master plan including BRT within 100 feet right-of-way is shown in Figure 3-3.